DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-This module is divided into 5 themes, namely Human Cognition and Information Seeking, Sensing People and Sensing Context, Search Mechanics and AI, Media Analysis and Machine Learning, and Semantic Web/Linked Data.
+This module is divided into 5 themes, namely Human Cognition and Information Seeking, Sensing People and Sensing Context, Search Mechanics, AI/Machine Learning, and Semantic Web/Linked Data.
 The aim of the module is to familiariase students with a range of information seeking activities we pursue as part of day-to-day life and how Ai techniques are used in these information seeking activities.

 Learning Outcomes